aldosimon/idleak.net-app/README.md

 - move supabase utils out of idransom and create own file
 - add function to write when workers last executed to db
+- create API layer for the frontend to access, not direct db access
 - add workers for news feed
 - add workers for telegram
 - add workers for twitter (?)